 Close search results

 Mario vs. Donkey Kong is a series of puzzle games where you guide miniature Nintendo characters to the end of the level.
-The twist is that you can't control the characters, only the level itself.
-The exact interactions vary from game to game, but in each you are placing down items to direct the characters to the exit.
+The twist is that you must manipulate the level by adding and removing platforms to reach the goal.
+The exact interactions vary from game to game, but each one is an unusual departure from the Mario formula that's more reliant on finding clever solutions to each challenge than platforming skill.

 NotesAccessibility Notes

-This report is based on the most recent addition to the series: Mini Mario & Friends: amiibo Challenge.
+This report is based on the most recent addition to the series: Mario vs. Donkey Kong on Switch.
 Previous games may differ in the accessibility features they offer.

-As all the necessary information to play the game is communicated visually or textually, no sound is needed.
+As all the necessary information to play the game is communicated visually, no sound is needed.

 DetailsGame Details